ibrahim-s/openLinkWith/readme.md

 # Open Link With #

 Authors: Ibrahim Hamadeh, Cary Rowen, Belala Toufik
-NVDA compatibility: 2019.3 and beyond
+NVDA compatibility: 2021.1 and beyond
-Download [Stable version 3.2.4][1]
+Download [Beta version 3.2.5][1]

 This addon is used to extract links either from selected, clipboard, or last spoken text
 display them in a list in a dialog